LiaungYip/Cat-Herder/README.md

 As of 2015-06-02, there is support for "Share Codes" via the `install-from-share-code` option.

-Regardless, the tool is still useful for directly downloading an updated version of a modpack to a server, eliminating the pesky cycle of using the ATLauncher app to download a new server, zip the resulting installation, and upload the entire zip at painfully slow speeds.
+The tool is still useful for directly downloading an updated version of a modpack to a server, eliminating the pesky cycle of using the ATLauncher app to download a new server, zip the resulting installation, and upload the entire zip at painfully slow speeds.

+Ryan of the ATLauncher has been contacted by email, is aware this project exists, and has no objections to it.

 ## Disclaimer

-The tool has been tested to install a Bevo's Tech Pack BTP-11-Full server, which works successfully on my machine.

-However!
-This is alpha, un-tested software, so *back up your server before using this tool*.
+This tool is not very thoroughly tested and may do surprising things.
+It is recommended to have a backup of your server before you use this.

+Do not point at people's faces.
+See your doctor if pain persists.

 ## Feedback